 So here we gathered several simple steps for you to take in order to up your game and be more proactive with your computer security.

 Install antivirus protection.
 Antivirus software is essential for your computer’s safety.
 There are many paid for and free options out there, that have different features and offer various types of protection.
 If you are lost and do not know which one to select, you can compare antivirus programs on FindReviews and similar to see which one will suit your needs best.
 However, ensure that the software you choose protects against spyware.
+We highly recommend that you use kaspersky antivirus because it is a program designed to protect users from malware and is primarily designed for computers running Microsoft Windows and macOS.

 Install a firewall.
 It is responsible for blocking unauthorized access to your network by blocking ports so that no harmful information enters your system and gets spread between devices.
 Some OS have a firewall already built in and turned on.